ktpm489/pdf-lib-patch/README.md

 ## Limitations

-- `pdf-lib` **can** extract the content of text fields (see [`PDFTextField.getText`](https://pdf-lib.js.org/docs/api/classes/pdftextfield#gettext)), but it **cannot** extract plain text on a page outside of a form field.
-This is a difficult feature to implement, but it is within the scope of this library and may be added to `pdf-lib` in the future.
+- 'pdf-lib-patch' **can** extract the content of text fields (see [`PDFTextField.getText`](https://pdf-lib.js.org/docs/api/classes/pdftextfield#gettext)), but it **cannot** extract plain text on a page outside of a form field.
+This is a difficult feature to implement, but it is within the scope of this library and may be added to 'pdf-lib-patch' in the future.
 See
   [#93](https://github.com/Hopding/pdf-lib/issues/93),
   [#137](https://github.com/Hopding/pdf-lib/issues/137),
   [#177](https://github.com/Hopding/pdf-lib/issues/177),
   [#329](https://github.com/Hopding/pdf-lib/issues/329), and
   [#380](https://github.com/Hopding/pdf-lib/issues/380).
-- `pdf-lib` **can** remove and edit the content of text fields (see [`PDFTextField.setText`](https://pdf-lib.js.org/docs/api/classes/pdftextfield#settext)), but it does **not** provide APIs for removing or editing text on a page outside of a form field.
-This is also a difficult feature to implement, but is within the scope of `pdf-lib` and may be added in the future.
+- 'pdf-lib-patch' **can** remove and edit the content of text fields (see [`PDFTextField.setText`](https://pdf-lib.js.org/docs/api/classes/pdftextfield#settext)), but it does **not** provide APIs for removing or editing text on a page outside of a form field.
+This is also a difficult feature to implement, but is within the scope of 'pdf-lib-patch' and may be added in the future.
 See
   [#93](https://github.com/Hopding/pdf-lib/issues/93),
   [#137](https://github.com/Hopding/pdf-lib/issues/137),
   [#177](https://github.com/Hopding/pdf-lib/issues/177),
   [#329](https://github.com/Hopding/pdf-lib/issues/329), and
   [#380](https://github.com/Hopding/pdf-lib/issues/380).
-- `pdf-lib` does **not** support the use of HTML or CSS when adding content to a PDF.
-Similarly, `pdf-lib` **cannot** embed HTML/CSS content into PDFs.
+- 'pdf-lib-patch' does **not** support the use of HTML or CSS when adding content to a PDF.
+Similarly, 'pdf-lib-patch' **cannot** embed HTML/CSS content into PDFs.
 As convenient as such a feature might be, it would be extremely difficult to implement and is far beyond the scope of this library.
 If this capability is something you need, consider using [Puppeteer](https://github.com/puppeteer/puppeteer).

 ## Help and Discussion